-The Workgroup also identified an opportunity for the CQMC to create "how to" resources to guide organizations in their efforts to stratify data to assess disparities and to leverage the data to address disparities identified.
-These "how to" resources would need to include strategies that could be implemented differently based on the organization's size, resources, and populations served.
-The audience for the guides would include clinicians, data analytics teams, office managers, or others who are able to stratify and evaluate their data.
+The Workgroup also identified an opportunity for the CQMC to facilitate cross-organizational sharing of best practices for stratifying data to assess disparities and leveraging the data to address the disparities identified.
+For example, a learning collaborative could be established, either within CQMC or through partnerships, as a venue for organizations to highlight the approaches used and to share lessons learned from their experiences.
+Additionally, the CQMC can consider creating "how to" resources or implementation guides to assist organizations in these efforts.
+These resources would need to include strategies that could be implemented differently based on the organization's size, resources, and populations served.
+The audience for the resources would include clinicians, data analytics teams, office managers, or others who are able to stratify and evaluate their data.

 The Workgroup began to highlight measurement gaps that should be prioritized to promote health equity in the CQMC.
 The Workgroup noted the insufficient number of existing health equity measures and measure concepts across all domains, particularly in the three domains most applicable to the CQMC: Social Needs/Risks, Quality of Care, and Equity Ecosystem.
 The Workgroup noted that focusing on the Equity Ecosystem domain for additional measure development would assist in capturing community- or population-level metrics that can inform the care provided at the patient level.
 Additionally, system-level measures to assess the availability of interpreters and translation services are needed since communication with patients is vital to improving care.
+There is also an opportunity for the CQMC to consider equity across a patient's journey and through transitions in care.
+For example, while the CQCM focuses on ambulatory measures at the clinician level of analysis, there are opportunities to consider creating measure sets focused on geriatrics, hospice, and palliative care.
+Additionally, the CQMC's current work could begin to address care transitions and promote equity as patients transition between primary care and specialists.